zqfang/GSEApy/docs/gseapy_tutorial.rst

 Use ``enrichr`` command, or :func:`enrichr`
 ===============================================================

-The only thing you need to prepeare is a gene list file.
+The only thing you need to prepare is a gene list file.

 **Note**: Enrichr uses a list of Entrez gene symbols as input.